 Why Study Criminology Here?

-Your Criminology major will prepare you for a career as a federal law enforcement agent or analyst, a police officer, a corrections officer, a probation and parole official, a victim services counselor, or a social justice activist.
+Your criminology major will prepare you for a career as a federal law enforcement agent or analyst, a police officer, a corrections officer, a probation and parole official, a victim services counselor, or a social justice activist.
 The major also provides a strong foundation for graduate study in criminology, criminal justice, and law.
+With classes such as Social Problems, Juvenile Delinquency, Sociological Theory, Cybercriminology, Women and Crime, and a plethora of others, you are able to learn about the experiences people have and how that affects their decision making, as well as reasons for deviant behavior.

 Criminology vs. Criminal Justice